PriyaKedia1004/pf-oss-llm-evaluation/README.md

 # Bring your own Data QnA

-This sample demonstrates Q&A application powered by GPT.
+This sample demonstrates Q&A application powered by Open source LLMs hosted on Azure Managed Online Endpoint.
 It utilizes indexed files from Azure Machine Learning to provide grounded answers.
 You can ask a wide range of questions related to Azure Machine Learning and receive responses.
-The process involves embedding the raw query, using vector search to find most relevant context in user data, and then using GPT to chat with you with the documents.
-This sample also contains multiple prompt variants that you can tune.
+The process involves embedding the raw query, using vector search to find most relevant context in user data, and then using LLM to chat with you with the documents.
+This sample can also be used to evaluate LLMs on custom data using both pre-built and custom metrics like Groundedness, Relevance, GPT Similarity Score, F1 Score, BLEU Score, etc and select the model best suited for your use case.

 ## What you will learn